zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

 is too lengthy or complex to be performed by a fiber or an ISR.

 A microkernel application can define any number of application tasks.
-Each task has a name that uniquely identifies it.
-Other important task properties that must be specified include:
+Each task has a name that uniquely identifies it, allowing it to be directly referenced by other tasks.
+Other properties that must be specified when a task is defined include:

 * a memory region that is used for its stack and for other execution context information,
 * a function that is invoked when the task starts executing, and
 * a priority that is used by the microkernel scheduler.

+A task's entry point function takes no arguments, so there is no need to define any argument values for it.

 The microkernel automatically defines a system task, known as the *idle task*, which has lowest priority.
 This task is used during system initialization,